maptv/decalendar/docs/decalendar.md

 December 25th always falls on an `Eightday` or a `Nineday`.
 These two days are called the `dekend` and serve as a break from work and school.
 To avoid 8 consecutive days of work or study, `Decalendar` defines `Fourday` as an additional day off.
 Resting on `Fourday`
 a. creates the shortest possible sequences of consecutive workdays,
-b. combines work and rest days into convenient groups of 5 days, and
+b. combines work and restdays into convenient groups of 5 days, and
 c. yields a smooth transition between years.
 a) The 4 consecutive workdays before `Fourday` are called called the `tet`, while the 3 consecutive workdays before the `dekend` are called the `trep`.
 Together with the `Fourday`, these two sequences of workdays are known as the `okt`.
 b) The `tet` and `Fourday` form the first half of the `dek`, which is called the `prot`.
 The second half, which consists of the `trep` and the `dekend`, is called the `deut`.
 A general term for `prots` and `deuts` is `pent`.